prototype99/gentoo-snappy/README.md

 overlays: layman
 python: 2_7,3_6,pypy,pypy3 (pypy to be upgraded, 2_7 to be removed)

+##Possible future QA
+-ensure only virtual/libffi is used until it disappears -ensure shortest possible python target strings

 ##Packaging differences

 There are differences in packaging. most notably:
 -by default the world file is empty and replaced by sys-apps/world, which features descriptive use flags designed to help you choose what to use
 -virtual/linux sources is still available but it is versioned and slotted to various kernel versions.
+-app-misc/mime-types is now a virtual package, due to two choices being in this overlay

 ## Add the Overlay using layman
 Gentoo's currently preferred Overlay system is through using a git sync.
 What follows are abbreviated instructions assuming that you already have the `dev-vcs/git` and  `app-portage/layman` packages installed. (there are other methods, however layman allows you to keep your packages organised.
 Compare it to ubuntu's ppas if you must)